 Consider the Setting

-Always think of proper etiquette and manners when you give someone a gift.
-You also need to consider the audience.
+Always think of proper etiquette and manners when you select a gift for someone.
+In addition to determining what you buy based on the person's taste, you also need to consider the audience.
 If your coworker opens a sexually suggestive gift in the office both of you might have some explaining to do.

 Host of Hostess Gift

 When you visit someone or attend a party, it's always a good idea to bring a hostess gift.
 Avoid trying to get too creative with something that could be taken the wrong way.
-If you're not sure what to bring, stay with the traditional bottle of wine, candles, or kitchen gadget.
+If you're not sure what to bring, stay with the traditional bottle of wine, candles, hand towels, decorative soaps, or kitchen gadget.

 Insulting Gifts to Avoid